cdown/sshrc/README.md

     I work with tmux, too

 After the SHELL variable is set, any new tmux server will load your configurations.
 The -S option will start a separate tmux server at /tmp/russelltmuxserver.
 Don't try to access the vanilla tmux server when your SHELL environment variable is set: if the server isn't already running, other users will get your configurations with their own sessions.

+### Troubleshooting

+See the active issues if you're having a problem.
+Here are known current issues:

+* In rare cases your system may complain when you change your VIM environment variable.
+You can use `alias vim='vim -u /path/to/.vimrc'` in these cases.
+* xxd must be installed on both your local computer and server.
+If this is not the case, you can't use the tool.
+* Temp files are not deleted during a ssh timeout due to the script being killed with a SIGHUP message before cleanup.
+A solution for this may come in the future.
+If this is a problem for you, the most recent version of sshrc will help you by naming your tempfiles like e.g. /tmp/.russell.sshrc.awIL so that you can remove any old ones efficiently with `rm -r /tmp/.russell*`
+* Finally, if the tool is hanging or giving errors about argument strings, you'll most likely need to reduce the size of your .sshrc.d directory.

 [sshrc-git]: https://aur.archlinux.org/packages/sshrc-git